MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyIdentitySecurityDefaultEnforcementPolicy.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphIdentitySecurityDefaultsEnforcementPolicy1>`: identitySecurityDefaultsEnforcementPolicy
+`BODYPARAMETER <IMicrosoftGraphIdentitySecurityDefaultsEnforcementPolicy>`: identitySecurityDefaultsEnforcementPolicy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Description <String>]`: Description for this policy.
 Required.
   - `[DisplayName <String>]`: Display name for this policy.
 Required.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[IsEnabled <Boolean?>]`: If set to true, Azure Active Directory security defaults is enabled for the tenant.

 ## RELATED LINKS